MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datapages/get-started.md

 [Xamarin.Forms Theme](~/xamarin-forms/user-interface/themes/index.md) reference to render.

-To get started building a simple data-drive page using the DataPages Preview, follow the steps below.
+To get started building a simple data-driven page using the DataPages Preview, follow the steps below.
 This demo uses a hardcoded style ("Events") in the Preview builds that only works with the specific JSON format in the code.